sirnewton01/godev/README.md

 These variables can be set in the same place you set your GOPATH and PATH variables so that they are set automatically every time you run the tool.

+## Mozilla Persona Authentication

+Godev is capable of using the Mozilla Persona (https://persona.org) service to authenticate without the magic URL.
+This is especially useful when you decide to work on a different computer than the one where you launched godev.
+To activate this feature you launch godev with the "-remoteAccount" parameter and provide the email address you will use to authenticate.

+When you access godev from your browser you will be redirected to a login page where you can authenticate.
+You may need to refresh your browser page afterwards.

 # Debugging

 You can debug your applications within godev with the godbg application.
 Go get it so that you can debug inside your godev session.